-Results The high intersubjects variability (coefficient of variation, CV = 31%) led us to set up clusters and then building individual predictive models for each one of them.
+The high intersubjects variability (coefficient of variation, CV = 31%) led us to set up clusters and then building individual predictive models for each one of them.
 We have used the well-known K-means clustering algorithm and selected the optimal partition by evaluating the root-mean-square error (RMSE) of dedicated models through 3-fold cross-validation experiments.
 Four clusters were identified with this methodology.
 Since the second cluster was the largest (42% of the patterns), models yielded poor results in it (RMSE>60 ng/mL) and its variability still held high values (CV=27%), we decided to perform re-clustering on it.
 Once again a four-clusters partition was employed for the posterior prediction.
 The clustering reduced the RMSE and revealed postoperatory days, creatinine clearance, CyA blood concentration and serum alkaline phosphatase as decisive factors.

-In Table I results are benchmarked with a multilayer perceptron (MLP) trained with the familiar back-propagation algorithm and the Elman recurrent neural network [5] both with and without a previous clustering.
+In Table 1 results are benchmarked with a multilayer perceptron (MLP) trained with the familiar back-propagation algorithm and the Elman recurrent neural network [5] both with and without a previous clustering.

-Elman network fails with a clustering approach since NUS becomes more evident since samples from the same patient can be in different clusters and, thus, contextual neurons do not deal efficiently with past time samples.
+Elman network fails with a clustering approach since NUS becomes more evident (samples from the same patient can be in different clusters) and thus contextual neurons do not deal efficiently with past time samples.
 The ν -SVR model outperforms the MLP since the CV[%] is subsequently reduced in each partition.
 Blood levels accurately predicted (%BLAP) if an error margin of 20% is fixed have reached a value of 70%, which is an excellent result considering the time series characteristics of our population.
-Fig. IV shows predictions in two validation patients.
+Figure 1 shows predictions in two validation patients.

 There is, nevertheless, 14% of patients with poor predictions which can be due to errors in drug dosage administration, in recording blood sampling times or abrupt changes in each patient's clinical condition.
 An additional hypothesis for this could be some kind of liver dysfunction since alkaline phosphatase has resulted in a critical clustering factor.
-If we discard these patients, %BLAP increases to a
+If we discard these patients, %BLAP increases to a 88% with the ν -SVR and to a 75% with the MLP.
+Support Vectors are mainly placed in the early post-operatory period (68% of them in the early three months) and change of cluster according to high levels in CV[%].